-It’s hard to believe that it’s already February.
-And while some Austinites are busy making dinner reservations for the 14th or buying a bouquet of roses, our mind is focused on elaborate face masks, a celebration in the streets, and of course, king cake.
+It’s hard to believe that it’s already February, which means our minds are focused on elaborate face masks, a celebration in the streets, and of course, king cake.

 According to Mardi Gras New Orleans, the decorative cake is meant to represent the exchanging of gifts and feasting during the Epiphany, or the coming of the wise men that brought gifts to the Christ Child.
 Celebrations all over the world take place during this time, and to honor the three kings, the custom of baking a special cake was born.

 Now, in no specific order, here’s a list of our favorite king cakes that Austin bakeries, restaurants, and cafes have to offer.